Dawn is changing its dish soap bottle with a wacky new lid - KTVZ

 Dawn, the top-selling dish soap brand, has unveiled a redesigned bottle with “patented no-flip cap technology.”
 That means the bottle stands, upside-down, on its cap and dispenses from the bottom.
 A self-sealing valve prevents the soap from leaking.

-Dawn EZ-Squeeze, which is now on sale at major retailers for $3.99, took more than five years to design with “hundreds” of prototypes before the bottle hit shelves.
+Dawn EZ-Squeeze, which is now on sale at major retailers starting at $2.84, took more than five years to design with “hundreds” of prototypes before the bottle hit shelves.
 EZ-Squeeze customers will no longer have to put down the sponge, flip over their dish soap and open the cap.

 P&G, Dawn’s manufacturer, said in a press release that EZ-Squeeze is one of the “most researched and rigorously tested products” in its 50 year history.

-Note: Correction: An earlier version of this story incorrectly stated the lowest price for Dawn EZ-Squeeze.
-It starts at $2.84.